 If the autoscaler configuration is deleted, then no recommended size is calculated.

-During the autoscaling process, you might notice that, for smaller instance groups, the actual utilization of the instance group and the target utilization might seem far apart.
+When using metrics-based autoscaling policies, you might notice that, for smaller instance groups, the actual utilization of the instance group and the target utilization might seem far apart.
 This is because an autoscaler always acts conservatively by rounding up or down when it interprets utilization data and determines how many instances to add or remove.
 This prevents the autoscaler from adding an insufficient number of resources or removing too many resources.

-For example, if you set a utilization target of 0.7 and your app exceeds the utilization target, the autoscaler might determine that adding 1.5 virtual machine (VM) instances would decrease the utilization to close to 0.7.
-Because it is not possible to add 1.5 VM instances, the autoscaler rounds up and adds two instances.
-This might decrease the average CPU utilization to a valuebelow 0.7 but ensures that your app has enough resources to support it.
+For example, if you set a utilization target of 0.7 and your application exceeds the utilization target, the autoscaler might determine that adding 1.5 virtual machine (VM) instances would decrease the utilization to close to 0.7.
+Because you cannot add 1.5 VM instances, the autoscaler rounds up and adds two instances.
+This might decrease the average CPU utilization to a value below 0.7 but ensures that your app has enough resources to support it.

 Similarly, if the autoscaler determines that removing 1.5 VM instances would increase your utilization too close to 0.7, it will remove just one instance.